elastic/elasticsearch-net/docs/contents/nest/connecting.markdown

     var uri = new Uri("http://mynode.somewhere.com/");
     var settings = new ConnectionSettings(uri, defaultIndex: "my-application");

-This will create a non failover client that talks with `http://mynode.somewhere.com` and uses the default index name `my-application` for calls which do not explicitly state an index name.
+This will create a non-failover client that talks with `http://mynode.somewhere.com` and uses the default index name `my-application` for calls which do not explicitly state an index name.
 Specifying a default index is optional but [very handy](/nest/type-index-inference).

-If you want a failover client instead of passing a `Uri` pass an `IConnectionPool` see the [Elasticsearch.Net documentation on cluster failover](/elasticsearch-net/cluster-failover.html) all of its implementations can also be used with NEST.
+If you want a failover client, instead of passing a `Uri`, pass an `IConnectionPool`.
+See the [Elasticsearch.Net documentation on cluster failover](/elasticsearch-net/cluster-failover.html).
+All of its implementations can also be used with NEST.

 ## Changing the underlying connection

-By default NEST will use HTTP to chat with elasticsearch, alternative implementation of the transport layer can be injected using the constructors optional second parameter
+By default NEST will use HTTP to chat with Elasticsearch, alternative implementation of the transport layer can be injected using the constructors optional second parameter:

 	var client = new ElasticClient(settings, new ThriftConnection(settings));

-NEST comes with an Http Connection `HttpConnection`, Thrift Connection `ThriftConnection` and an In-Memory Connection `InMemoryConnection`, that nevers hits elasticsearch.
+NEST comes with an Http Connection `HttpConnection`, Thrift Connection `ThriftConnection` and an In-Memory Connection `InMemoryConnection`, that nevers hits Elasticsearch.

 ## Settings

-The `NEST` client can be configured by passing in an `IConnectionSettingsValues` object, this interface is a subclass of `Elasticsearch.Net`'s `IConnectionConfigurationValues` so all the settings that can be used to [configure Elasticsearch.Net](/elasticsearch-net/connection.html) also apply here including the [cluster failover settings](/elasticsearch-net/cluster-failover.html)
+The `NEST` client can be configured by passing in an `IConnectionSettingsValues` object, which is a sub-interface of `Elasticsearch.Net`'s `IConnectionConfigurationValues`.
+Therefore all of the settings that can be used to [configure Elasticsearch.Net](/elasticsearch-net/connection.html) also apply here, including the [cluster failover settings](/elasticsearch-net/cluster-failover.html)

-The easiest way to pass `IConnectionSettingsValues` is to instantiate `ConnectionSettings`
+The easiest way to pass `IConnectionSettingsValues` is to instantiate `ConnectionSettings` is:

-    var settings = new ConnectionSettings(myConnectionPool, defaultIndex: "my-application") .PluralizeTypeNames();
+    var settings = new ConnectionSettings(

-####AddContractJsonConverters
+            myConnectionPool,
+            defaultIndex: "my-application"
+        )
+        .PluralizeTypeNames();

+`IConnectionSettingsValues` has the following options:

+### AddContractJsonConverters
-Add a custom JsonConverter to the built in JSON serialization by passing in a predicate for a type.
+Allows you to add a custom JsonConverter to the built-in JSON serialization by passing in a predicate for a type.
 This way they will be part of the cached Json.NET contract for a type.

     settings.AddContractJsonConverters(t =>